-Agencies responding to this RFP must develop a preliminary Scope of Work for a 17-month period (encompassing activities for the first two fiscal years - Year One being five months and beginning with February 2017 and going through June 30, 2017 AND Year Two being 12-months beginning July 1, 2017 and going through June 30, 2018) describing strategy and tactics for meeting the objectives of the RFP using a total budget \$5,480,000.
+The language used in proposals will be the basis of the scope of work and used as a preliminary scope for contract purposes, but proposals are not considered final or binding.
+The final scope of work must be developed and agreed upon by both the agency and the California Community Colleges Chancellor's Office Director of Communications, and will be attached as an addendum to the final contract once approved.
+Agencies responding to this Request for Proposals must develop a preliminary Scope of Work for a 12-month period (encompassing activities for the first fiscal year - beginning July 1, 2019 and going through June 30, 2020) describing strategy and tactics for meeting the objectives of the RFP using a total budget \$2,700,000.
 The Scope of Work must include:

 - A clear understanding of campaign objectives, key timeframes and target audiences. - Creative strategies and ideas for the campaign's overall look and feel. - An estimated budget broken down by activity (including the statewide media buy and flowchart).
-The budget must also include costs such as production fees, hard costs, commissions, hourly staff rates, subcontractor fees and mark-ups (if any), honorariums, supplies, overhead and administrative and travel expenses. - Costs to develop the Scope of Work, proposal materials and work samples are entirely the responsibility of the Respondent and will not be reimbursed.
+The budget must also include costs such as production fees, hard costs, commissions, hourly staff rates, subcontractor fees and mark-ups (if any), honorariums, supplies, overhead and administrative and travel expenses. - A campaign overview or flow chart, showing the timing and coordination of all campaign activities (including but not limited to paid media, event participation, website updates, development and release of collateral, etc.) over the course of the first fiscal year. - Costs to develop the Scope of Work, proposal materials and work samples are entirely the responsibility of the Respondent and will not be reimbursed.